Submit

 About Care To Act

-Care To Act is UCM's presentation of the statewide engage program logo violence prevention strategy, branded for our campus.
-The engage program logo program is funded by the Missouri Department of Health and Senior Services/Office on Women's Health, and was created and developed by Missouri Partners in Prevention, based upon research from the Missouri Coalition Against Domestic and Sexual Violence.
+Care To Act is UCM's presentation of the statewide engage violence prevention strategy, branded for our campus.
+This program is funded by the Missouri Department of Health and Senior Services/Office on Women's Health, and was created and developed by Missouri Partners in Prevention, based upon research from the Missouri Coalition Against Domestic and Sexual Violence.

 social-section